 They quoted a study from the science journal Sleep that found there was a 25% drop in the rate of reported sleep disturbances after retirement.
 Is this a case of older people simply passing insomnia onto the younger generation or is this down to a lifestyle change?

-We think there are too many variables at play here to read too much into the results.
+I think there are too many variables at play here to read too much into the results.
 For a start, the study focussed on French retirees of one energy company.
 Could similar results be expected in other countries or from retirees from other industries?

-Many retirees still have similar worries and pressures as people of working age – so although early retirement may sound like the ultimate insomnia cure, we can’t fully endorse it just yet!Improve your sleep without sleeping pills with my free sleep training.
+Many retirees still have similar worries and pressures as people of working age – so although early retirement may sound like the ultimate insomnia cure, I can’t fully endorse it just yet!Improve your sleep without sleeping pills with my free sleep training.
 As always, there's more information and advice in our insomnia support group